SPFxHeroes/J.A.R.B.I.S.-Labs/Lab01/README.md

 ## :rocket: Exercise 14: Using browser profiles

-> This exercise is optional, but will help dealing with authentication issues when switching between your work Microsoft 365 tenant and your dev tenant.
+> :bulb: This exercise is optional, but will help dealing with authentication issues when switching between your work Microsoft 365 tenant and your dev tenant.
 Plus, if you don't follow these steps, we can't be friends anymore.

 Browser profiles allow you to create a different instance of your browser, using different credentials, bookmarks, favorites, history, etc. This means you don't have to login repeatedly (as much) or accidentally end up logged into the wrong tenant while testing and pull out all your hair (see David and Hugo for relevant examples).